shaimole/SAACO3/computing/EC2.md

 - time out usually means sg issue
 - connection refused application or server error
 - default all inbound is blocked all outbound allowed
+- stateful, if traffic is allowed out its allowed back in

 ### Instance Types